 What’s more, there’s great comfort in the idea that the “good guys” (police officers, private investigators, plucky teenage detectives) out there will persist until the “bad guys” are caught.
 Ironically, reading about terrible true crimes actually makes us feel safer.
 We call this the just world hypothesis.

 Even better, we often get to engage in a little detective work of our own.
 We theorise about how it’s all going to end based on clues in the narrative.
 When it turns out we’re right, we get the glory of feeling smart, and the relief of having picked it from the beginning.
 Or, to put it another way, the story confirms our preconceived ideas that we could be brilliant detectives if we wanted to be 😉

 Does it matter if the story is “true”?

-Well, yes and no. Fictional crime thrillers are also insanely popular in many mediums, and thousands more are churned out by the year.
+Well, yes and no. Fictional crime thrillers are also insanely popular, and thousands more are churned out each year.
 Our concern with the “truth” of the story comes down to whether we feel that we’re being deceived.
 A fictional crime story marketed as such is fine by us, because we know it’s all made up.
 A couple of details fudged in a “true crime” novel, however, can make us feel angry that we’ve been lied to.

 It is inevitable that every true crime story will have a few inaccuracies, whether as a result of the creative license of the author, or the inherent biases and limitations of the medium (eyewitnesses, on whom authors often rely, are notoriously unreliable, so it’s a flawed system).
 Yet, we still consume and enjoy these books, and it is the very reality of the stories (fudged a little or not) that makes them so addictive to passionate true crime readers.
 And, as the saying goes, one should never let the truth get in the way of a good story.

 We are rubber-necking adrenaline junkies who want to believe that the world is just, and we demand that authors tell us all the gory details with 100% accuracy.